wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-smart-asset.md

 You can attach a script to a token only at the time the token is created.
 The script can be updated at any time.
 To create a token, you can use both [Waves IDE](/en/building-apps/smart-contracts/tools/waves-ide) and libraries ([WavesJ](https://github.com/wavesplatform/WavesJ), [WavesCS](https://github.com/wavesplatform/WavesCS), and others).
 The asset script must be written in [Ride](/en/ride/) and attached to the token using the [set asset script transaction](/en/blockchain/transaction-type/set-asset-script-transaction).
 A commission of 1 [WAVES](/en/blockchain/token/waves) is charged for the execution of an asset script installation transaction.

-It is impossible to remove the script and turn the smart asset into a regular one.

 ## Asset Script Structure

 ### Directive